plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Darwin, C. R. 1859.
 Origin of species by means of natural selection (or the preservation of favoured races in the struggle for life).
 Originally published by John Murray.
 This figure from pp. 160-161 in Penguin Classics edition published 1985 by Penguin Books, London.

-Dayhoff, M.O., Schwartz, R.M., Orcutt, B.C.
+:hibiscus: Dayhoff, M.O., Schwartz, R.M., Orcutt, B.C.
 1978.
 A model for evolutionary change in proteins.
 Atlas of Protein Sequence and Structure, 5, 345–352.
 (PAM amino acid model)

 Degnan, J. H., and N. A. Rosenberg.
 2006.
 Discordance of species trees with their most likely gene trees.
 PLoS Genetics 2:e68.
 (The anomaly zone)